Draupnir bot

 Getting Started¶

 The steps below will help you to set up Draupnir and start using it in your rooms.
-Please note that the policies and protections mentioned below are prepared by us based on our experience, Draupnir developers’ recommendations, and community moderators’ feedback.
-We strongly recommend precisely following these steps to ensure your rooms are protected from spam, CSAM, and other illegal content (yes, even on servers with closed registration.
-A single public room is enough to flood your server with man-made horrors beyond your comprehension).
+We strongly recommend precisely following them to ensure your rooms are protected from spam, CSAM, and other illegal content.
+This can happen to servers with closed registration as well.
+One single public room is enough to flood your server with man-made horrors beyond your comprehension.

 I. Prepare the Management Room¶